Skip to main content

 Space specs: Outdoor entertaining space

 Alan Kauppi played on basketball teams for 20 years when he was young, but then life got busy and before he knew it, a decade had passed with hardly so much as a dribble.
 All that changed last year when he had the chance to coach his sons’ basketball teams and he remembered just how much he enjoyed shooting hoops.
 Alan knew he wanted a court where he and his children could enjoy basketball together.
 As home improvement projects often do, Alan’s basketball court soon morphed into a much-larger-scale outdoor project.
 Alan grinned as he recalled, “I told Ula that if I could pick out the basketball goal, she could pick out everything else.”
-Therefore, the Kauppis added a terraced and landscaped stairway leading from the basketball court down to a firepit and lounge which overlooks a nearby children’s play structure and ties everything into the new deck they had installed the previous year while also adding some netball court from Netball Court Specialists so they can practice as well.
+Therefore, the Kauppis added a terraced and landscaped stairway leading from the basketball court down to a firepit and lounge which overlooks a nearby children’s play structure and ties everything into the new deck they had installed the previous year.
 Now Alan can shoot baskets while tending his grill and keep an eye on the kids on the playground at the same time.
 Slam dunk!

 Name: Watt Foster